13.4. Binary Trees: Template Examples

 (a)(b)(c)

 A binary tree and the operational pointers.
 A single binary tree element, represented by the squares in the illustrations, is called a node.
-Computer scientists typically draw trees upside down and call the node at the top root.
-The root node may contain data or only serve as the tree's "handle" (i.e., the variable a client program defines to use the tree).
-The following descriptions and examples implement the latter version, simplifying some operations at the expense of others and implying that a logically "empty" tree consists of a single root node without data.
+Computer scientists typically draw trees upside down and refer to the node at the top as the root.
+The root node may contain data or serve only as the tree's "handle" (i.e., the variable a client program defines to access the tree).
+The following descriptions and examples implement the latter version, simplifying some operations at the expense of others, and imply that a logically "empty" tree consists of a single root node with no data.
 The Greek letter lambda (λ) is an abbreviation for nullptr.

 1. A basic template binary tree class with three member variables: data holds the data stored in the node, while the left and right pointers link to the node's subtrees, building and organizing the tree structure.